Dec 2018

 Dr. Jennifer Wyman is a family physician practicing in both primary care and addictions.
 Her areas of interest include the intersection of mental health and addictions, and improving models of care for people with substance use disorders.
 Jennifer is the Academic Lead for the Opioids Clinical Primer, a Ministry-funded online learning program for practitioners that addresses key clinical questions regarding managing chronic pain and opioid use disorder in primary care.
 Jennifer obtained her Masters of Public Health degree at the Dalla Lana School of Public Health with a focus on policy and practice initiatives related to addictions and Indigenous Health.

-Dr. Arun Radhakrishnan is a family physician with a focused clinical practice in chronic non-cancer pain.
-He is an Assistant Professor with the Department of Family and Community Medicine at the University of Toronto and has a teaching affiliation with The Ottawa Hospital and the Elisabeth Bruyere Hospital.
-His research and education interests are in knowledge translation, mentoring and information and communication technologies in healthcare.
-He has led the development of a number of award-winning educational programs, clinical practice tools and resources to support primary care management of chronic pain.
+Dr. Arun Radhakrishnan is a family physician with a focused clinical practice in chronic pain.
+He is an Assistant Professor with the Department of Family Medicine at the University of Ottawa and the University of Toronto.
+He is affiliated with The Ottawa Hospital and the Elisabeth Bruyere hospital and is an investigator at the Bruyere Research Institute and the Equity in Health Systems Lab.
+His research and education interests are in knowledge translation mentoring and digital health technologies.
+He has led the development of several award-winning educational programs, clinical practice tools and resources to support primary care management of chronic pain.
 He is a past AMS Phoenix Fellow and is currently the Medical Director of the Adaptive Mentoring Networks with the Centre for Effective Practice.

 Clinical Working Group